fjonson95/uponorX265/README.md

 ## Older module

-In case you have older Uponor X-165 module visit: https://github.com/dave-code-ruiz/uhomeuponor
+For the older Uponor X-165 module, see: https://github.com/dave-code-ruiz/uhomeuponor

 ## Feedback

-Your feedback, pull requests or any other contribution are welcome.
+Issues and pull requests are welcome at https://github.com/fjonson95/uponorX265